kermado/NeuralBot/README.md

 ### Screen Grabber

 The screen grabber is responsible for capturing a specific region of the screen.
+To screen grabbers are included:

+#### GDI Grabber

-The included GDI screen grabber seems to work well in practice.
+The GDI screen grabber uses the Win32 GDI API.
+This seems to be pretty efficient in practice, capturing the main window for the target process.

+#### DirectX Grabber

+The DirectX screen grabber uses the Windows Desktop Duplication API.
+This is supposedly the most efficient method, though the GDI method appears to be more efficient in practice.

 ### Object Detection